 There may be two reasons why our estimates are below death counts directly attributed to political violence, in addition to our use of a more restrictive demographic group.
-Firstly, as noted in the results section, we did not explicitly model to include the particularly high spike of deaths in 1973; whereas the data show the mortality effect of the conflict growing over two consecutive years, our stylised model assumed it began in a single year.
-Secondly, adult males tend to experience a notable increase in mortality risk once they reach adulthood in most affluent nations, for a variety of reasons, and it is possible that a young adult male mortality displacement effect occurred in Northern Ireland after the onset of the Troubles.
-For example, it has been noted in both Northern Ireland and elsewhere that rates of homicide risk and suicide risk tend to be inversely correlated, and that both disproportionately affect younger adult males.
-(Curran, 2001; Durkheim, 1951; Lester, 2002) The distinction between (intergroup) ‘bridging’ and (intragroup) ‘bonding’ forms of social capital proposed by Robert Putnam has been considered in the context of Northern Ireland, and the argument made that sectarian conflict may have increased ‘bonding’ capital within either group at the expense of ‘bridging’ capital between the groups.
-(Leonard, 2004) If so, it may be that the high rates of ‘bonding capital’ within Northern Irish communities, though responsible for the maintenance of sectarian conflict, were also protective against some other forms of mortality risk, such as alcohol and drug-related deaths, that otherwise would have claimed more young adult males.
-Strong sectarian identity may also have a protective effect on the emotional impact of experiencing sectarian antisocial behaviours within adolescents, in particular for Protestants.(Merrilees et al., 2014) In the counterfactual scenario, therefore, it may well have been that some of those who did not die of sectarian violence instead died of some of these other causes, and so the net deaths ‘caused’ by the conflict may be less than the number of people who died of conflict-related violence.
+Firstly, we did not explicitly model to include the particularly high spike of deaths in 1973.
+Secondly, adult males experience an increase mortality once they reach adulthood, and young adult male mortality displacement effects may occurred in Northern Ireland after the Troubles began.
+For example rates of homicide risk and suicide risk tend to be inversely correlated, and that both disproportionately affect younger adult males.
+(Curran, 2001; Durkheim, 1951; Lester, 2002) It may be that the high rates of ‘bonding capital’ within Northern Irish communities, though responsible for the maintenance of sectarian conflict, were also protective against some other forms of mortality risk, such as alcohol and drug-related deaths, that otherwise would have claimed more young adult males.
+(Leonard, 2004) In the counterfactual scenario, therefore, it may well have been that some of those who did not die of sectarian violence instead died of some of these other causes, and so the net deaths ‘caused’ by the conflict may be less than the number of people who died of conflict-related violence.

 Methodological considerations and implications